Virtualization 101: What is a Hypervisor?

 For the most part, cloud computing entails you being able to access a virtual machine for you to be able to do what you need to do anywhere.
 A hypervisor manages these virtual machines.

-A hypervisor is a program that would enable you to host several different virtual machines on a single hardware.
-Each one of these virtual machines or operating systems you have will be able to run its own programs, as it will appear that the system has the host hardware's processor, memory and resources.
+With a hypervisor, each virtual machine or operating system you have will be able to run its own programs, as it will appear that the system has the host hardware's processor, memory and resources.
 In reality, however, it is actually the hypervisor that is allocating those resources to the virtual machines.

 You may think that the hypervisor is a fairly recent phenomenon.
 The first hypervisors were introduced in the 1960s to allow for different operating systems on a single mainframe computer.
 However, its current popularity is largely due to Linux and Unix.
 Around 2005, Linux and Unix systems started using virtualization technology to expand hardware capabilities, control costs, and improved reliability and security that hypervisors provided to these systems.